LucaMnz/SOA_project/README.md

-For the sake of completeness, it should be noted that the code is developed starting from examples seen during the Advanced Operating Systems course.
+For the sake of completeness, it should be noted that the code is developed starting from examples seen during the Advanced Operating Systems course and it has been tested on a Virtual Machine with Ubuntu 20.04.3 LTS and Kernel 5.11.0-27-generic